failure to appear or Pay

-If you fail to appear, the court will mail a Failure to Appear notice to the address noted on the citation.
+If you fail to appear or pay your fine by the due date, the court will mail a Failure to Appear/Pay notice to the address on the citation.
 If mailed, there is a presumption that the notice has been received.
 There is no requirement that the court prove that you actually received the notice, only that it was mailed.

-What are the Consequences for Failure to Appear?
+What are the Consequences for Failure to Appear/Pay?

 If you fail to appear by the date listed on your ticket or to pay your fine by the due date, the court will add a $300 civil assessment and a DMV hold on your driver’s license may apply.
 Failing to appear may also result in a wage garnishment and/or lien on your property.